CoCoSol007/border-wars/README.md

 ## Our team

-our team consists of :
+Our team consists of :
 - [CoCo_Sol](https://github.com/cocosol007): Owner of this project and the main developper
 - [Raphaël](https://git.tipragot.fr/raphael): Owner of this project and game designer
 - [Tipragot](https://git.tipragot.fr/tipragot): Main reviewer